Young, Loud and Snotty

 Young, Loud and Snotty is the first studio album by the American punk band Dead Boys.
 It was recorded and released in 1977 on Sire Records, produced by Genya Ravan.
 The album is the only Dead Boys album to chart, peaking at 189 on the Billboard 200 in November 1977.

-The album was included at #7 on the Rolling Stone "10 Greatest Punk Rock Albums" reader poll.
+The album was included at No. 7 on the Rolling Stone "10 Greatest Punk Rock Albums" reader poll.

 Release

 The album was originally released in October 1977 by Sire Records on LP, cassette and 8-track.
 In 1992, the album was first released on CD, and re-released on cassette, under the Sire name as part of Warner Bros.
 Records' Plundering the Vaults line.
 These releases featured a bonus track, "Not Anymore/Ain't Nothin' to Do (Medley)", which was originally released on the "Tell Me" 7" in 1978.

 Track listing

 All tracks composed by Stiv Bators, Cheetah Chrome & Jimmy Zero; except where indicated.